 The notion that any lawyer can effectively handle a lemon law case and get you a speedy buyback could not be further from the truth.
 If a law firm tells you they can handle your claim, but don’t specifically promote lemon law services, there is a good chance they are just trying to sign a client and are not specialized in this area.

 Keep in mind, the auto industry is backed with VERY powerful legal defense.
 You DO NOT want just any lawyer representing you.
 You need an attorney who is well-versed in lemon law and knows the legal landscape of the auto industry.

 Additionally, it’s wise to avoid the nationwide lemon law firms.
 Most of these make money based on the number of clients they sign and have no real interest in getting the most out of your claim.
 It’s very common that these firms will try to get you to agree to a cash settlement instead of a full buyback.
 YOU DO NOT WANT THIS!
 If you are spending more time communicating with assistants or paralegals, this is a red flag that you need to find a different lemon law attorney.

 Remember, if you prevail, the manufacturer is required to cover all your legal costs.
 Do yourself a favor and bust this myth by seeking out a specialized lemon law lawyer who knows what they are doing.

 Lemon law is tricky business.
-While there are many general concepts that seem simple, there are many tiny details that can make the process seem unclear – and are responsible for a number of myths.
+While there are many general concepts that seem simple, there are lots of tiny details that can make the process seem unclear – and are responsible for a number of myths.